YidaZ/EC500_Heart_Health/Image-Processing/README.md

   Once we can get the EDV and ESV after this step, the ejection fraction can be calculated using the basic formula :EF = (EDV-ESV)*100/EDV.

   Here is one important improvemnt to ungrade the accuracy.
 In the data-anslysis part, the data model we built can be used to amend this formula based on all the running results of the whole dataset.
-So the formula we applied is: EF = (EDV-ESV)*100/EDV.
+  So the formula we applied is:

+  EF = (EDV-ESV)*100/EDV, when EF > 0.75;

+  EF = ((EDV-ESV)*100/EDV*0.1335)+0.533,6 when 0.5 < EF <0.75;

+  EF = (EDV-ESV)*100/EDV, when EF < 0.5.

 ##Limitations